andrew-dagostino/Organizr/readme.md

-# test-website
+# Organizr

 ## Description

-This project is for experimenting with creating a website using Go, React, and Postgresql.
+Building an organizational app to learn and experiment with Go and React.

 ## Installation